naturals transitioning to locs

-What styles can I wear while transitioning?
+What styles can I wear after starting locs?

-What products should I use?
+What products should I use for my locs?

-NEED HELP WITH TRANSITIONING TECHNIQUES?
+NEED HELP WITH starting your journey?

 SCHEDULE A CONSULTATION TODAY!!